 Hadrian aspired to build a larger and more imposing building to house important literary works and books.
 He also wanted to create a cultural hub for lectures and host various philosophical schools.
 Soon after, he built the Library, near the Ancient and Roman Agoras and not far from Acropolis Hill.

-*** The Golden Era of Athens, when the Acropolis Temples, Arts, Philosophy, and Democracy were at their peak, was during Pericles’ time, between 461 to 429 BCE.
+*** The Golden Era of Athens, when the Acropolis Temples, Arts, Philosophy, and Democracy were at their peak, was during Pericles’ time, between 461 and 429 BCE.
 So when Emperor Hadrian first visited Athens from 124 to 125 CE, it was at least 500 years later!

 The Architecture of the Library of Hadrian